JulianWowra/typedoc-github-theme/CONTRIBUTING.md

 - Tests for the things you've changed/added
 - Good documentation / Comments in the code

-Now submit your pull request to merge from your fork to master.
+Now submit your pull request to merge from your fork to main.
 Then I will look at your request and if necessary suggest changes, improvements or alternatives.

 ---